-The 4 horse SafeTack Reverse trailer from Double D Trailers provides many of the same perks as a classic head to head trailer.
+The 4 horse SafeTack slant load trailer for sale (with forward or rear facing options) from Double D Trailers provides many of the same perks as a classic 4-horse head to head trailer.
 Plus, it addresses all of the safety issues!
-Read on to learn why our model is a much better option for your horses.
+Read on to learn why the SafeTack model is a much better option for your horses..

 Two horses would face forward and two horses would face backward with a center aisle way.